 St. Louis Park Dispatch, May 5, 1955

 Local housewives worked hard to raise money for equipment.
 Very active was the West End Community Improvement Association.
 Kids just called this “the pond,” and found it a great source of bullheads and snapping turtles.
-In 1963, playground equipment (whirls, slides, swings, etc.) were installed.
-In 1973, Victoria Lake was part of the Gleason property.
+Playground equipment (whirls, slides, swings, etc.) was installed in 1963.
+Victoria Lake was part of the Gleason property in 1973.
 The park is now listed as 3.19 acres (excluding the 7-acre lake and surrounding area).
 There is a playground, two picnic areas on Lake Victoria, a kiosk owned by Three Rivers Trail Authority, and a soccer field.
 There is also a community garden.

 John Ross developed the Braille Sports Foundation and organized Beep Baseball tournaments.
 The ballfield was at the northeast corner of the park.
 In October 1988, the John Ross Braille Sports Foundation donated $1,000 for adaptive sports equipment.
 The Sun reported that “Organizers of beep baseball for the blind noted that St. Louis Park has the best facilities in the country for its national tournament.”